 How do Intensives Work?

-In the beginning, we gather information ahead of time from all parties involved through personal interviews and paperwork.
-We find it helpful to talk with your current therapist if you have one.
+In the beginning, I gather information ahead of time from all parties involved through personal interviews and paperwork.
+I find it helpful to talk with your current therapist if you have one.
 This can really help with the continuity of your care.
-Together we will determine the length of your Intensive and then schedule your Intensive date.
+Together we will determine the length of your Intensive and then schedule your Intensive date(s).
 Financial arrangements will be made at this time.

 Intensives are experiential in nature.
-We utilize art, music and other experiential therapy techniques to help you heal.
-An Intensive is a gift you can give yourself, family or relationship with lasting results.
+I utilize art, music and other creative experiential therapy techniques to help you heal.
+An Intensive is a gift you can give yourself, your family or your relationship with lasting results.

 Upon completion of the Intensive, if you are working with a therapist you are referred back to your original therapist to continue with the needed follow-up.
-If you don’t have a current therapist, we can make recommendations.
-If you live out of town and would like to come to North Carolina for the Intensive, I can make hotel recommendations and accommodations for you.
+If you don’t have a current therapist, I can make recommendations.
+If you live out of town and would like to come to North Carolina for the Intensive, I can make hotel recommendations for you.
+At the end of the Intensive, I will give overall treatment recommendations for your follow-up care so that you can have a clear understanding as to what your next steps might be.

 Until we meet,